 - READ as in books: A lot of the application essays, especially if you’re applying to an Ivy League college, will ask you to list your favorite books, or what you read this summer.
 Scrolling through social media doesn’t count, so if you want to go to an intellectually focused school show them you actually have intellectual focused interests.

 - Attend cultural events: As with the above, the schools will be looking at what you do in your free time.
 Have you been to any art museums?
 Seen any serious plays?
 Attended the symphony, the opera, or some kind of cultural or religious performance?
-All these things show you are culturally engaged, again on an intellectual level, so you might want to think about expanding your usual horizons.
+All these things show you have culturally engaged again on an intellectual level.
+So you might want to think about expanding your usual horizons.

 - RELAX! because your senior year is going to stressful and you want to go into it and your college applications as solid and strong as possible.
 Start early and you’ll do great!

 Want extra help this year?
-I’m a former Harvard admissions interviewer and a Harvard graduate, and have been running my Ivy League college admissions consulting firm for the last 10+ years OUT OF NYC.
+I’m a former Harvard admissions interviewer and a Harvard graduate.
+I have been running my Ivy League college admissions consulting firm for the last 10+ years OUT OF NYC.
 Contact me today for a free consultation, and GET INTO THE IVY LEAGUE!